Is it possible to feel more mentally sharp and clear-headed by tracking and controlling our glucose? Research suggests

 It is possible that elevated glucose levels can directly negatively impact the part of the brain associated with memory: the hippocampus.
 What’s more, research has shown hippocampal shrinkage in non-diabetic older people with impaired glucose tolerance.

 Additionally, glucose dysregulation may lead to problems with insulin sensitivity, which can affect cognition.
 Studies have shown that memory processing leads to the increased genetic expression of insulin receptors in the brain’s memory centers (hippocampus), presumably because more activity requires an increased intake of glucose for energy.
 Research has shown that insulin transport into the brain is reduced in chronically high insulin levels (which is seen with poor glucose regulation states).
 While not fully established yet, there is evidence that the association between poor glucose regulation and decreased cognition may be related to decreased insulin in the brain or dysfunction of the brain’s insulin receptors.

 Data suggests an opportunity to improve our cognitive performance by keeping our metabolic health and insulin sensitivity as sharp as possible.
-Gaining insight from CGM into how glucose patterns are associated with feelings of mental clarity or mental fog can help build intuition and awareness that serve as the foundation for optimizing our choices.
+Making diet and lifestyle choices that help achieve stable blood sugar can help.